 See examples of the amazing science NPL carries out.
 From building an artificial eye to the world's fastest car!Be Amazed

-The Virtual Physical Laboratory (VPLab) software contains over 250 interactive experiments for use by teachers and by pupils individually.
-It demonstrates physical principles and applications and is pitched at Physics GCSE, AS/A2 level, though the simulations may be of value at other academic levels.See more
+The Virtual Physical Laboratory (VPLab) software contains over 250 interactive experiments for use by teachers and pupils.
+It demonstrates physical principles and applications, and is pitched at Physics GCSE, AS/A2 level, though the simulations may be of value at other academic levels.See more

 We strive to actively promote public awareness and appreciation of science and technology, particularly the importance of measurement and the role of NPL.

-Here you can find out more about the interesting things we do, science activities you can get involved in or take a look at some of our educational resources.
-Broadly speaking our activities are:
+Here you can find out more about the interesting things we do, science activities you can get involved in, or take a look at some of our educational resources.
+Broadly speaking, our activities comprise:

 - Onsite activities such as open days, teacher CPD events, work experience, our science course, challenges and competitions

 - Off site activities like workshops, talks, representation at careers events and science fairs

 - Our range of educational resources for teachers and students which can be ordered on this website

 For more information, please contact Andrew Hanson.

 We aspire to promote our science and technology to schools and young people within the nation's STEM and skills agendas, to support our scientists' public engagement work, and to develop the NPL site as a base for outreach and training programmes.